 - Calculate the customer value: The average customer value can be derived by multiplying the average purchase value and the average frequency purchase rate.

-- Calculate the average customer lifespan: The customer lifespan can be derived by averaging the number of years does a customer buy from a business.
+- Calculate the average customer lifespan: The customer lifespan can be derived by averaging the number of years a customer buys from a business.

-- The last step would be multiply the customer value and the average customer lifespan.
+- The last step would be to multiply the customer value and the average customer lifespan together.
 This can help calculate how much revenue a customer can contribute in their life cycle with you.

-Another CLV calculation method is where organizations look at a broader perspective of calculating value.
-This is primarily by evaluating distribution methods, marketing methods, landing pages, campaigns, etc. This means that the spend of social media marketing vs the spend of digital marketing can be calculated.
-This helps to manage ROI.
+Organizations may find the individualized CLV useful for considering a broader perspective.
+This value primarily helps to manage ROI by evaluating distribution methods, marketing methods, landing pages, campaigns, etc. One way that this CLV calculation can be used is to compare the spend of social media marketing to the spend of digital marketing.

-All the above customer lifetime value (CLV) calculation methods are used by organizations depending on their data collection methods and their reporting objectives.
+These CLV calculation methods are used by a variety of businesses and organizations, depending on their data collection methods and reporting objectives.